kremalicious/blog/content/articles/2023-09-15-favicon-generation-with-astro/index.md

 The most simple way is to generate that ico file once with one of the many online or cli tools available, put it in `public/` and be done with it.

-But to accomplish this without dealing with another source file and don't worry about future favicon changes, we can make use of Astro's [Static File Endpoints](https://docs.astro.build/en/core-concepts/endpoints/) again to generate and deliver this asset under `/favicon.ico` in your final build.
+But to accomplish this without dealing with another source file and without having to worry about future favicon changes, we can make use of Astro's [Static File Endpoints](https://docs.astro.build/en/core-concepts/endpoints/) again to generate and deliver this asset under `/favicon.ico`.

-As `sharp` does not support `ico` output by default, we have to use `sharp-ico`.
+As `sharp` does not support `ico` output by default, we have to use `sharp-ico`:

-Install it first:

 ```bash
 npm install sharp-ico